ravimashru/notes/unix/vim_cheat_sheet.md

 ## NERDTree

-Open selected node in a new buffer: place cursor on the folder and press `t`.
+Open selected node in a new tab: place cursor on the folder and press `t`.

+## Buffers

+- Open buffer in split
+  - Horizontal split: `:sb N`
+  - Vertical split: `vert sb N`